 The annual award ceremony of the European Press Prize will be taking place in Warsaw this year.
 At the ceremony, which is set to be held at Gazeta Wyborcza on May 23, the winners in 4 categories + the Special Award will be announced.
-The shortlist will be announced on March 26.
+The shortlist for the European Press Prize 2019 can be found here.

 Since the first edition of the European Press Prize in 2012, the annual award ceremonies have taken place in London, Copenhagen, Prague, Amsterdam and Budapest.
 This year, we’re headed to Warsaw, Poland, where the award ceremony will be held at Gazeta Wyborcza’s headquarters on May 23.
 Agora, the media foundation behind Gazeta Wyborcza, has been a long-term member of the European Press Prize foundation.

 It’s not the first time that Gazeta Wyborcza is in the spotlights at the European Press Prize: In 2016, Justyna Kopińska, a journalist with Gazeta Wyborcza, won the European Press Prize for Distinguished Writing with her piece ‘The Fear-Sick Ward’.

 The 2019 edition

 For the 2019 edition of the European Press Prize, hundreds of journalists from all across Europe have sent in their best work.
 The preparatory committee has read them all and selected the 23 very best for the shortlist.
 (Sign up to our newsletter to receive the stories in your inbox).